yuvalgrofman/Ass-Three/README.md

    This option will be run on different threads, and so the client will be able to run other options while this option is running.

 6. display confusion matrix.

    The server will classify the train data points, based on the train data points, and the settings of the KNN algorithm.
 It will then compare its prediction with the real classification of the train data, calculate the confusion matrix, and send it to the client.
 Then the client will display the confusion matrix on the screen.

 7. exit.

    The connection between the client and the server will be closed, and the server thread that deals with the client will be terminated.

+Additionally, if the client or server are terminated artificially by the user, then errors might occur and the programs functionality is not defined.

 # The Server

-## Running The Server

-# GROUPMAN PLZ ADD RUNNING INSTRUCTIONS FOR THE SERVER

 As mentioned above, the project contains a server and a client.
 This part of the README.md is dedicated to the server.

+## Running The Server

+Firstly, assuming the project has been installed navigate to the project file, most likely called Ass-Three.
+Then execute the following commands:

+        mkdir -p build && cd build
+        cmake ..
+        make -j
+        ./Server

+After executing the mentioned commands, the server will be run and wait for clients.

 ## Output